PDF Summary:The 5 Love Languages, by Gary Chapman

 1-Page PDF Summary of The 5 Love Languages

 Maintaining emotional love and connection in a relationship can be hard.
-Often, the problem is in the way you are communicating love to your partner, and vice versa.
-Have you ever demonstrated a gesture of affection, only to not have it appreciated?
+Often, the problem is in the way you communicate love to your partner, and vice versa.
+Have you ever offered a gesture of affection, only to not have it appreciated?
 Does your partner ever say they don’t feel loved enough?
+In The 5 Love Languages, author, radio talk show host, and pastor Gary Chapman argues that these conflicts happen because partners aren’t speaking the same love language.
+If you learn to communicate with your partner in their love language, you can build a resilient and loving relationship that will last a lifetime.

 (continued)...